-Upon successful completion of the AAS Early Childhood Development Program, students will be able to:
+Program Student Learning Outcomes: Upon successful completion of the program, students will be able to:

-- Illustrate developmentally appropriate techniques and methods for encouraging the development of language, literacy, math, science and social studies.
+- Illustrate developmentally appropriate techniques and methods for encouraging the development of math, science, and social studies.

 - Utilize the arts and other creative developmentally appropriate activities for young children.